MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/web-protection-monitoring.md

 - **Threat category** — type of web threat
 - **Machines** — number of machines with access attempts

-Selecting a domain opens a panel that shows the list of URLs in that domain that have been accessed.
-The panel also lists machines that have attempted to access URLs in the domain.
+Select a domain to view the list of machines that have attempted to access URLs in that domain as well as the list of URLs.

 ## Related topics
 - [Web protection overview](web-protection-overview.md)